I’m thrilled you’ve decided to stop by. I’ve been a passionate Yoga student and teacher since 2006.

 I believe in education and bringing awareness on how yoga is so much more than asana - it is a way of life.

 Based in Brussels, Belgium.
-I now teach private, small group and Yin Trainings via Zoom Online.
+Teaching private, small group and Yin Trainings via Zoom Online.

 Email me for inquiries.